 For more information about how to secure compensation for your medical bills, treatment costs and other losses, please contact us today.

 When a patient’s respiratory health has deteriorated to a level at which doctors predict that he or she won’t live long without a healthy replacement lung, a lung transplant may be considered as a treatment option.
-Lung transplants have been successfully used to treat patients with lung cancer and mesothelioma cancer , two diseases that are sometimes caused by asbestos exposure.
+Lung transplants have been successfully used to treat patients with lung cancer and less often with mesothelioma cancer.
+Lung cancer can be caused by asbestos exposure, and mesothelioma nearly always is.

 Helpful Resources for Lung Transplant Surgery Patients